 - Size: approx. 6–9 mm

-- Distinctive: appears smaller, more delicate, and inconspicuous
+- Distinctive: appears smaller, more delicate and inconspicuous

 Food moth (dried fruit moth / flour moth)

-- Size: 10–14 mm
+- Size: approx. 8–10 mm (wingspan larger)

 Difference 2: Habitat & food sources